-Geometry is all around us.
+Geometry in Graphic Design is a huge trend for this year, it’s all around us.
 Everywhere we look we can spot squares, lines, points, triangles, circles, rectangles… And by all means, all of those geometric elements have been so widely and joyfully used in graphic design all around the world for ages.

-Another way to use geometry in designs is to use it to make up photography.
+Another way to use geometry in graphic design is to use it to make up photography.
 This design takes sections of the larger photograph and moves in into new positions within the original picture.
 Overlay with wire frame shapes and the effect becomes really striking.

 Israeli energy company launched this print ad to promote green energy.
 The print ad just seems like a simple black-and-white drawing.
-However, when you hold it up to sunlight, vibrant colors appear.
+However, when you hold it up to sunlight, vibrant colours appear.

 Geometry can also be used to highlight the movement of the physical form.
 In this example, a wireframe wraps around the dancer to emphasise their posture.
 This shows real thought when designing, combining geometry with physical movement to create a really unusual effect.